Vallintaus/Where_have_you_been/README.md

 # Where_have_you_been

-MERN app, where you post places abd picruters of place you have visited
+MERN app, where you post places and pictures of places you have visited